iris42/capris/README.rst

 Features
 --------

+- Built in support for pipes
 - DSL for command generation
+- Elegant responses and environment variables
+- High-level unit tests for all classes
+- Safe- ``capris`` doesn't touch the shell
+- Smart option generation
 - Support for nested subcommands
-- Smart option generation
+- Thread safety
 - Transactions and redirection
-- Built in support for pipes
-- Thread safety
 - Works with both Python 2 and 3
-- High-level unit tests for all classes
-- Safe- ``capris`` doesn't touch the shell
-- Elegant responses and environment

 ------------